Bad Boys for Life — review header image

 Writers: Chris Bremner (screenplay), Peter Craig (story and screenplay), Joe Carnahan (story and screenplay), George Gallo (based on characters by)

 The story starts once again with Marcus threatening Mike with retirement, but that threat soon becomes a reality as someone attempts to assassinate Mike early in the film.
-Of course, Mike is unwillingly to let an assassination attempt slide, or the new unit assigned to his case take down his would-be-killer, so it’s “bad boys, one last time” as Mike and Marcus set-out to solve their final and most personal case.
+Of course, Mike is unwilling to let an assassination attempt slide — or let the new unit assigned to his case take down his would-be killer — so it’s “bad boys, one last time” as Mike and Marcus set out to solve their final and most personal case.

-In many ways the films first act is lulling you into the Bad Boys world again with recognisable dialogue and even camera swoops out of the Michael Bay school of shooting action films.
-It takes a turn eventually and the film slows down as it gives the characters much needed moments of rest and to just talk to one another as humans without all the melodramatic or comedic one-liners.
+In many ways the film’s first act lulls you back into the Bad Boys world with recognisable dialogue and even camera swoops out of the Michael Bay school of shooting action.
+It takes a turn eventually, and the film slows down as it gives the characters much-needed moments of rest — and to just talk to one another as humans without all the melodramatic or comedic one-liners.

-Will Smith and Martin Lawrence slide right back into their roles as if it’s only been two years, not seventeen since they last played these characters and their banter is still hilarious and fast-paced.
-The accompanying cast of young and fresh faces in the Police Force is great with Vanessa Hudgens being a standout alongside Paola Núñez.
-The antagonist team of Kate del Castillo and Jacob Scipio may seem very bland as Isabel and Armando, bad-guys with a simple plan, but as the story unfolds both become much more interesting.
+Will Smith and Martin Lawrence slide right back into their roles as if it’s only been two years, not seventeen, since they last played these characters, and their banter is still hilarious and fast-paced.
+The accompanying cast of young and fresh faces in the police force is great, with Vanessa Hudgens a standout alongside Paola Núñez.
+The antagonists Kate del Castillo and Jacob Scipio may seem bland at first as Isabel and Armando — bad guys with a simple plan — but as the story unfolds both become much more interesting.

 Bad Boys for Life is easily the best Bad Boys film we’ve got so far.
-It loses some of the more flashy elements of the previous films for a more mature script and a more interesting story that has me wanting to see another film in the franchise.
-Go ahead, do one more, you’ve earned it.
+It loses some of the flashier elements of the previous films for a more mature script and a more interesting story that has me wanting to see another film in the franchise.
+Go ahead, do one more — you’ve earned it.
 Bad Boys for life.